-One thing that does scare me is the number of emergency calls that come in to the call center that are based in my area.
+One thing that does scare me is the number of emergency calls that come into the call center that is based in my area.
 Over half of the calls are ‘silent’ meaning you don’t hear any sirens or alarms.
 Even though I am more aware of what is going on in my neighborhood I do have to admit, it has made me a little more paranoid.

 Bars On A Friday Night: Could be a fight or domestic dispute, could be someone that locked themselves out of their vehicle.
 These calls could escalate quickly because any time alcohol is involved, people get real brave real quick.
 DUI and DWI calls are also things that can get nasty quickly.
 Most of these calls result in First Response and medic units being dispatched.

 Microwaves Can Talk: One of the most bizarre calls for help came from a man that said his microwave was talking to him.
-Apparently it was a surprise gift from his kids and when he went to heat up his soup it alerted him that his cook time had ended.
-Apparently he mistook what the unit said to him and thought the microwave was going to kill him.
+It was a surprise gift from his kids and when he went to heat his soup it alerted him that his cook time had ended.
+He mistook what the unit said to him and thought the microwave was going to kill him.